tgrohens/evotsc/README.md

 ### ALIFE journal paper

-The exact code used for the simulations in the [ALIFE journal paper](https://direct.mit.edu/artl/article-abstract/28/4/440/112557/A-Genome-Wide-Evolutionary-Simulation-of-the) (corresponding to Chapter 4 of my PhD manuscript), as well as the Jupyter notebooks analyzing the resulting data, can be found in the [alife-journal](https://gitlab.inria.fr/tgrohens/evotsc/-/tree/alife-journal) branch.
+The exact code used for the simulations in the [ALIFE journal paper](https://direct.mit.edu/artl/article-abstract/28/4/440/112557/A-Genome-Wide-Evolutionary-Simulation-of-the) (corresponding to Chapter 4 of my PhD thesis), as well as the Jupyter notebooks analyzing the resulting data, can be found in the [alife-journal](https://gitlab.inria.fr/tgrohens/evotsc/-/tree/alife-journal) branch.